andrewhowdencom/docs.littleman.co/Websites/Evaluation.rst

 Metadata
 `````````

-Does your website contain appropriate schema data?
+[M] Does your website contain appropriate schema data?
 (JSON-LD = + points)
+[M] Is the schema data appropriately formatted?
+[H] Does the schema data contain correct content?

 Appropriate Data
 """"""""""""""""